Managing StarLeaf advancedLast updated March 5, 2021

 You can use Click-to-Call, and share your screen using the latest version of Mozilla Firefox.

-From the end of January 2021, StarLeaf will no longer support joining meetings through the browser Internet Explorer 11.
+Starting 3rd April 2021 (and possibly earlier for pre-release customers), StarLeaf will no longer support joining meetings through the browser Internet Explorer 11.
 If you attempt to join a StarLeaf meeting using Internet Explorer 11, you will be advised that it is not possible and prompted to instead use Google Chrome, Mozilla Firefox, or Microsoft Edge 79 or higher.